-I have was heavily inspired by the Troublemakers, they call themselves that, from Arizona that are part of Project Linus and have been for many, many years.
+I was heavily inspired by the Troublemakers, they call themselves that, from Arizona, who are part of Project Linus and have been for many, many years.

-They were telling me that a lot of their work comes from using Fleece to crochet borders around fleece to hand out to children in need.
+They told me that much of their work comes from using Fleece to crochet borders around fleece to hand out to children in need.
 When we think of children in need, we think hospitals but Project Linus is much more than that.
 Blankets could be in the back of a police cruiser with a child being pulled out of a home due to domestic violence.
 We have been supporting Project Linus initiatives for years but these 3 ladies inspired me so much to try to do crochet around fleece.